insure logo

 Powered by:

-How location in Michigan impacts car insurance rates
+How your location in Michigan affects car insurance rates

 “States that have a higher rate of severe weather that damages cars or helps cause accidents will typically have higher rates,” says Gao.